Reviews of LasseMajas detektivbyrå — Von Broms hemlighet (2013) and related work

-LasseMajas detektivbyrå — Von Broms hemlighet (2013) IMDb
+LasseMajas detektivbyrå — Von Broms hemlighet (2013)

 Seen in 2020.

 It starts with a hopscotch dungeon crawl and ends with an ABBA cover on the occasion of getting the money to restore a church.
 In between, most of the backgrounds are CGI, including completely smooth cobblestone floors where the greenscreen shadows fall flat.
-The low-budget VFX is particularly harmful to a stunt sequence where the child detectives walk a beam as it’s lifted by a crane; there is no sense of action to it.
+The low-budget VFX is particularly harmful to a stunt sequence where the child detectives walk a beam as it’s lifted by a crane; there is no sense of possible danger to it.
 The priest is a pathetic figure.
 Inverting an anecdote about the titular character of Samuel (ca. 620–500 BCE), she believes she’s hearing Yahweh when she isn’t.

 I picked out the villain from the start.
 As is to be expected, their motivation does not make sense; as a 14th-generation organist janitor, their only aim is to protect that heritage, and yet they pawn their family ring to pay for building repair, thus forfeiting said heritage while also proving they aren’t actually privy to it.
 Despite all that repair work and 14 generations of prior maintenance, nobody had found the gold spread throughout the church in steampunk machines.
 This is an example of insultingly self-contradictory writing for children masquerading as a festive use of the imagination.